Indiscriminate covers of infinite translation surfaces are innocent, not devious: Background on translation surfaces

 A more global definition of the straight line flows can be done as follows.
 Since $\alpha$ is holomorphic, the 1-forms $\Re(\alpha)$ and $\Im(\alpha)$ are harmonic, and thus closed.
-Therefore, the distributions $\mathrm{ker}\, \Im(\alpha)$ and $\mathrm{ker}\, \Re(\alpha)$ define a pair of foliations away from $\Sigma$, the \emph{horizontal and vertical} foliations.
-The generators of the distributions in the unit tangent bundle of $S-\Sigma$ are the vector fields $X_\alpha$ and $Y_\alpha$ which generate, respectively, the \emph{horizontal and vertical} flows.
+Therefore, the distributions $\mathrm{ker}\, \Im(\alpha)$ and $\mathrm{ker}\, \Re(\alpha)$ define a pair of foliations away from $Z$, the \emph{horizontal and vertical} foliations.
+The generators of the distributions in the unit tangent bundle of $S-Z$ are the vector fields $X_\alpha$ and $Y_\alpha$ which generate, respectively, the \emph{horizontal and vertical} flows.
 The translation flow, as defined above, then corresponds to the horizontal flow.
 From this point of view, we will denote by $\varphi_t^{X_\alpha}$ and $\varphi_t^{Y_\alpha}$, respectively, the horizontal and vertical flows.

-There is a group of deformations of the flat metric on $(S,\alpha)$ which is parametrized by the group $SL(2,\mathbb{R})$.
-This is the $\SL(2,\R)$ action mentioned in the introduction.
-Fix a matrix $A \in \SL(2,\R)$.
-We get new (non-conformal) local coordinates to the plane by postcomposing the charts on $(S,\alpha)$ to $\C$ by the real-linear map
+There is a group of deformations of the flat metric on $(S,\alpha)$ which is parametrized by the group $GL(2,\mathbb{R})$.
+We will mostly be interested in the action of the area preserving subgroup $\SL_\pm(2,\R) \subset \GL(2,\R)$, and this is the $\SL_\pm(2,\R)$ action mentioned in the introduction.
+Fix a matrix $A \in \GL(2,\R)$.
+We get new (non-conformal) local coordinate charts to the plane by postcomposing the charts on $(S,\alpha)$ to $\C$ by the real-linear map

 Then, we get a new Riemann surface structure $S'$ on $S$ by pulling back the complex structure using these deformed charts, and the charts determine a new holomorphic $1$-form $\alpha'$ on $S'$.
 We define $A(S,\alpha)=(S', \alpha')$.
-The action of the rotation subgroup $O(2,\mathbb{R})$ parametrizes the directional flows on a given surface $(S,\alpha)$: for $\theta \in O(2,\mathbb{R}) \simeq S^1$, the horizontal flow on $\theta(S,\alpha)$ corresponds to the straight line flow on $(S,\alpha)$ in direction $\theta$.
+The action of the rotation subgroup $\SO(2,\mathbb{R})$ parametrizes the directional flows on a given surface $(S,\alpha)$: for $\theta \in \SO(2,\mathbb{R}) \simeq S^1$, the horizontal flow on $\theta(S,\alpha)$ corresponds to the straight line flow on $(S,\alpha)$ in direction $\theta$.